Richard Auguste Onouviet: Government service and political career

 At the time of the April 2008 local elections, Onouviet was suspended from his party functions for six months for indiscipline due to his support of candidates who were not backed by the PDG.
 In the government named on 14 January 2009, he was moved to the position of Minister of Decentralization and Urban Policy.

 Bongo died in June 2009.
 After Bongo's son, Ali Bongo Ondimba, won the 30 August 2009 presidential election, he dismissed Onouviet from the government on 17 October 2009.
 The dismissal of Onouviet, who had remained loyal to Ali Bongo during the election period, was part of a major reworking of the state administration, in which many prominent ministers and officials were replaced.
 Onouviet then returned to his seat in the National Assembly, representing Lambaréné.
 On 16 January 2010, he donated a dump truck to Lambaréné in order to facilitate the city's sanitation efforts.
 On that occasion, Onouviet expressed his hope that the law on decentralization would enable further improvements for Lambaréné and other localities across Gabon.

 Onouviet subsequently served as First Vice-President of the National Assembly.
 Following the resignation of Guy Nzouba Ndama, Onouviet was elected to succeed him as President of the National Assembly on 8 April 2016.
 He received 89 votes, while six deputies voted against him and two abstained.

 After protesters set fire to the National Assembly building on 31 August 2016 in anger over the re-election of Ali Bongo, Onouviet toured the ruined building and expressed dismay: "I'm sad for my country because such things should never happen".

+On 30 April 2018, after the failure of the government of Emmanuel Issoze Ngondet to organize 2018 Gabonese parliamentary elections, the Constitutional Court of Gabon ordered Onouviet to resign, dissolved the National Assembly of Gabon and entrusted legislative power to the Senate of Gabon.

+Following the 2023 Gabonese coup d'état, he was among several officials of the Bongo regime who were arrested by the Committee for the Transition and Restoration of Institutions and charged with treason.